Legersky/ParallelAddition/README.md

 There are four parts to be filled in:

- * The name of the numeration system, minimal polynomial of generator $\omega$, an approximate value of omega, the base beta, alphabet A, input alphabet B and k-block are set in the part INPUTS.
+ * The name of the numeration system, minimal polynomial of generator omega, an approximate value of omega, the base beta, alphabet A, input alphabet B and k-block are set in the part INPUTS.
 Different methods of choice for Phase 1 and 2 can be set.
 If there are more methods in the lists, then methods for Phase 1 are compared first.
 Next, each distinct result is processed with each method for Phase 2.

  * For verification of output, `sanityCheck_conversion` is launched according to the boolean value in the part SANITY CHECK.